Bradley Clyde: Early life and junior football

 In 1988, Clyde was graded by the Canberra Raiders, winning the club's rookie of the year award, and soon established himself as an indispensable player for the club.
 He played in three Grand finals (1989, 1991 and 1994) and was the recipient of the Clive Churchill Medal for the Best and Fairest Player in the Grand Final twice (1989 and 1991).
-Along with Brad Mackay (St George in 1993), Daly Cherry-Evans (Manly in 2013) and Jack Wighton (Canberra in 2019), he is also one of only four players to win the Clive Churchill Medal whilst on a losing Grand Final side (1991).
+Along with Brad Mackay (St George in 1993), Daly Cherry-Evans (Manly in 2013), and Jack Wighton (Canberra in 2019), he is also one of only four players to win the Clive Churchill Medal whilst on a losing Grand Final side (1991).

 He was also a member of Canberra's premiership winning sides of 1989 (also winning the club's player of the year award that year).
-In the 1989 post season, he travelled with the Raiders to England for the 1989 World Club Challenge which was lost 30-18 to the 1988–89 Rugby Football League champions Widnes at the Old Trafford stadium in Manchester, England.
+In the 1989 post season, he travelled with the Raiders to England for the 1989 World Club Challenge which was lost 30–18 to the 1988–89 Rugby Football League champions Widnes at the Old Trafford stadium in Manchester, England.

 Clyde's 1990 season ended when he tore his anterior cruciate ligament in a Round 20 match against the Eastern Suburbs Roosters at Henson Park.
-This caused him to miss Canberra's 18-14 win over the Penrith Panthers in the Grand Final.
+This proved to be a double whammy for Clyde as it caused him to not only miss Canberra's 18–14 win over the Penrith Panthers in the Grand Final, but his injury meant his unavailability for the 1990 Kangaroo tour of Great Britain and France for which he would otherwise have been considered a certain selection.

 Clyde returned to the field in Round 7 of the 1991 season, and his form quickly returned.
-He went on to play in the Raiders 19-12 loss to Penrith the Grand Final.
-He then started for Canberra in their 36-12 win over Canterbury-Bankstown in the 1994 Grand Final.
+He went on to play in the Raiders 19–12 loss to Penrith the Grand Final.
+He then started for Canberra in their 36–12 win over Canterbury in the 1994 Grand Final.
 At the end of the 1994 NSWRL season, he was selected for the 1994 Kangaroo tour.
 In a career spanning eleven seasons with the Raiders, Clyde scored 39 tries in a total of 178 games.

 Clyde moved from the Raiders to the Bulldogs in 1999, playing with the Belmore (Sydney) based club and scoring 8 tries in 36 games.

 English Super League club Leeds Rhinos signed Clyde on a two-year deal starting in 2001.
 He moved to the club alongside fellow Australians Brett Mullins and Tonie Carroll, finishing his playing career there.